 The sciatic nerve is a nerve that courses from the low back, down the back of the thigh and branches into smaller nerves behind the knee.
 It is the largest nerve in the body, averaging 2 cm wide, about the width of your index finger!
-Along its course, it goes near (or through) the piriformis muscle, gives nerve supply to your hamstring muscles, then divides at the knee to supply the muscles of the lower leg, shown in Figure 1.
+Along its course, it goes near (or through) the piriformis muscle, gives nerve supply to your hamstring muscles, then divides at the knee to supply the muscles of the lower leg.

 Determining the origin of pain is crucial in proper treatment of a condition.
 This will avoid unnecessary medical expenses and limit the duration of disability.
 If you have pain, be sure to consult your local health care provider and advocate for conservative treatment.

 Author: Dr. Osama Imam PT, DPT, Cert.
 DN